JohnSchiff/git_ex1/README.md

 # (3. What is the color of file `abc.txt` in Pycharm's Project view?)

-Red
+blue

 # (4. Add the file to the index &#40;What is the color now?&#41; and commit the changes &#40;it's recommended to use `git status` in between steps&#41;)

  git add . abc.txt
-it turns green
+it turns blue

 # (5. Append the line `2` to the end of `abc.txt` to change the state of this file in the working tree)
 echo 2 >>abc.txt

 # (6. What is the color of file `abc.txt` in Pycharm's Project view?)
-still green
+back to grey

  # (7. What is the command to show changes between the working tree to branch `main`?)
 git-diff

  # (8. Why does `git diff --staged` print nothing?)

  # (9. Why does `git diff master` print error?)